Total (group): Comeback

 In 2014, Long and Dyson reunited and began performing as a duo under the "Total" name.
 On November 30, 2014, Total joined Lil' Kim, Da Brat, Missy Elliott, and Left Eye (posthumously via video) to sing "Not Tonight (Ladies Night)" at the 2014 Soul Train Music Awards.
 Angie Martinez was the only living original performer who did not perform at the event.

 In May 2015, Total toured with R. Kelly, on the Funk Fest tour.
 In 2016, Spivey Epps rejoined the group for the nationwide Bad Boy Family Reunion Tour.

 Currently

 Keisha Spivey married actor Omar Epps in 2006 and is living in California.
 They have daughter K'marie and son Amir together; as well as Omar's daughter Aiyanna Yasmine with ex wife Yusra Salama.

 Pamela Long still lives in New Jersey.
 She is a faithful member at Agape Family Worship Center located in Rahway.
-In 2021, she made an appearance on BET Presents: The Encore.
+In 2021, she made an appearance on BET Presents: The Encore, with Kima making a guest appearance.

 A track by Kima featuring her sister, rapper Vita, called "What U Want", also leaked online.

 In 2024, Epps and Dyson came back together without Long and joined the Queens of R&B Tour, along with Xscape, SWV, 702 and Mýa.

+In November 2025, Total joined Case and 112 (Slim & Mike) on Room 112 Tour, celebrating their 30th Anniversary, which ended in February 2026.